 The West Arms, which is featured consistently in The Good Food Guide, is open daily offering breakfast and morning coffee.
 We serve hot lunches from 12pm – 2.30pm.
 Always available in the afternoons are soup, sandwiches and delicious afternoon tea.
-We offer dinner daily starting at 6pm and on Sundays we offer hot food and a traditional Sunday Roast from 12 mid-day all the way through until 9 pm.
+We offer dinner, daily starting at 6pm and on Sundays we offer hot food, light snacks as well as a traditional Sunday Roast from 12 mid-day.

 We are proud to feature highly in Trip Advisor